 Unionville Alliance Church (the "Church") is a member of the Christian and Missionary Alliance Church in Canada.
-The mission of the Church is to reach people in our world with the good news of Jesus Christ and nurture each one to become a fully devoted follower of Him.
+Unionville Alliance Church exists to lead people to know Jesus Christ and to follow Him passionately.
 The Church is an unincorporated not-for-profit organization.
 The Church is a registered charity under the Income Tax Act (Canada) and, as such, is exempt from income taxes.